EvanioLima/EvanioLima/README.md

 Type this command `make generate-gif` to generate [assets/github.gif](assets/github.gif) -->

-- 🔭 I'm currently working **with IT support**
+-  I'm currently working **with IT support**
-- 🌱 I’m currently learning **Python and R**
+-  I’m currently learning **Python and R**
-- 👯 I'm looking to collaborate **with projects as a data analyst**
+-  I'm looking to collaborate **with projects as a data analyst**
-- 📫 How to reach me **evanio.a.lima@outlook.com**
+-  How to reach me **evanio.a.lima@outlook.com**
-- 📄 Know about my experiences [https://www.linkedin.com/in/ev%C3%A2nio-araujo-de-lima-8919b8b5/](https://www.linkedin.com/in/ev%C3%A2nio-araujo-de-lima-8919b8b5/)
+-  Know about my experiences [https://www.linkedin.com/in/ev%C3%A2nio-araujo-de-lima-8919b8b5/](https://www.linkedin.com/in/ev%C3%A2nio-araujo-de-lima-8919b8b5/)
-- ⚡ Fun fact **I love video games and I like to walk**
+-  Fun fact **I love video games and I like to walk**
+-  Skills: I communicate well, intermediate English, I like to work in a team, I always try to do my tasks with total dedication and well executed.
+-  Tools I know how to use for data analysis: Power Bi (ETL techniques, dax and dashboards), intermediate Excel, basic SQL.

 <h3 align="left">Connect with me:</h3>
 <p align="left">